GAIGResearch/java-pommerman/README.md

 Examples:
- * A single game with full observability.
+ * A single game with full observability, FFA.
 This is also the default mode when no arguments are passed:
  	* 'java -jar run.jar 0 1 1 -1 2 3 4 5'
- * A single game with partial observability, where you're in control of one player:
+ * A single game with partial observability, FFA, where you're in control of one player:
  	* 'java -jar run.jar 0 1 1 2 0 1 2 6'
- * Executes several games, headless.
+ * Executes several games, headless, FFA.
 Two different random seeds for the level generation, repeated 5 times each (for a total of 5x2 games).
- 	* 'java -jar run.jar 1 2 5 4 2 3 4 1'
+ 	* 'java -jar run.jar 0 2 5 4 2 3 4 1'
- * Executes several games, headless, repeated 10 times each.
+ * Executes several games, headless, TEAM, repeated 10 times each.
 Same configuration as the one used in the paper, including the 20 seeds.
- 	* 'java -jar run.jar 1 -1 10 4 2 3 4 1'
+ 	* 'java -jar run.jar 1 -1 10 4 5 3 5 3'

 Notes: